weyandtim/electricity_usage/README.md

 [![Documentation Status](https://readthedocs.org/projects/electricity_usage/badge/)](https://electricity_usage.readthedocs.io/)
 [![codecov](https://codecov.io/gh/weyandtim/electricity_usage/branch/main/graph/badge.svg)](https://codecov.io/gh/weyandtim/electricity_usage)

+The electricity\_usage package provides a scheduler which will kick off processes only when there is a surplus in local energy production.
+For more information see the [usage](usage.html) documentation.

 ## Installation

 The Python package `electricity_usage` can be installed by cloning the git repository and installing it using pip install.